idrissyed7/DDSPermissionsManager/README.md

     openssl smime -sign -in governance.xml -text -out governance.xml.p7s -signer permissions_ca.pem -inkey permissions_ca_key.pem

     echo "Signed governance file in governance.xml.p7s"

+See [The Secret Store](#the-secret-store) for how these artifacts should be named when uploaded into the secret store.

 ### Configuring GCP Secret Manager as a Secret Store